Polynomial Siegel disks are typically Jordan domains: Outline of the proof

-with $\alpha_d \ne 0$ and $f'(1) = 0$.
-Since $f$ has $d-1$ critical points (counting by multiplicities) and at least one of them is contained in the boundary of the Siegel disk centered at the origin, there are at most $d-2$ attracting periodic cycles.
-Note that such $f$ is uniquely determined by the set of its critical points.
+Let $f \in \mathcal{P}_\alpha^d$.
+Then $f$ has $d-1$ critical points (counting by multiplicities) and at least one of them is contained in the boundary of the Siegel disk centered at the origin.
+So $f$ has at most $d-2$ attracting periodic cycles.
+Note that $f$ is uniquely determined by the set of its critical points.
 More precisely, for each $(d-1)$-tuple there is a unique $f \in \mathcal{P}_{\alpha}^d$ such that $X$ is the critical set of $f$.
 By a simple calculation, we have with

 where $Q_{d-i}$ is the degree-$(d-i)$ elementary polynomials of $c_1, \cdots, c_{d-1}$.
 Let us denote such $f$ by